reesesun/reese-markdown-cv/index.md

 - Independently conducted an average of 11 treatment sessions per day in ICU, PACU, MICU, and general floor.
 - Evaluated veterans with complex clinical presentations, such as polytrauma, post-traumatic stress disorder, and combat-related injuries.
 Provided discharge recommendations for a variety of diagnoses including orthopedic injuries, neurological disorders, cardiopulmonary conditions, amputations, and cancer.
 - Served as the primary physical therapist for outpatient pulmonary clinic to implement evidence-based therapeutic interventions and conduct patient education sessions to promote self-management.
-- Collaborated with physicians, occupational therapist, social worker, and nurse to ensure comprehensive veteran care.
+- Collaborated with physicians, occupational therapists, social workers, and nurses to ensure comprehensive veteran care.
 - Assisted in the application and fitting of assistive devices and orthotics to optimize veterans' mobility and independence.
 - Presented an in-service: Recommendation for Hospital-Based Physical Therapists Managing Patients with COVID-19.